Anfaal25/MoneyMoves/README.md

 Remember, starting the frontend before the backend is crucial for proper integration and functionality of the Money Moves platform.

+## Conclusion

+Money Moves is more than just a platform; it's your financial compass in Canada.
+By bridging the gap between international students and Canadian banking services, we empower you to make knowledgeable financial decisions.
+From comparing bank products to accessing user reviews, Money Moves ensures your financial journey abroad is well-informed and stress-free.
+As we continue to update and expand our offerings, we look forward to becoming an integral part of your success story in Canada.

 ---